marcogonzalo/marianna-tests/README.md

 ```

 This will start:
+- The client application at http://localhost:5137
 - The API service at http://localhost:8000
-- The client application at http://localhost:3000
-- A PostgreSQL database
+- A PostgreSQL database at localhost:5432

 ### API Documentation